lycus/mci/docs/instruction_set.rst

 **Operand type**
     8-bit unsigned integer array

 Similar to nop_, but allows attaching arbitrary data to it.
+Note that when the MCI displays the data, it assumes it to be encoded as UTF-8 text.

 Constant load instructions
 ++++++++++++++++++++++++++